GlennChia/01_112_ml_project/README.md

 The output file will be <name of dataset e.g. EN/AL/CN/SG>/dev.p2.out.

 ## 1.2 Part 3
+(A) Transition parameters
+File to run: `part3.py`
+If you are using the command line, run the commands: 'python part3.py' A dataframe of transition parameters should be printed on console

+(B) Viterbi
 File to run: `part3_viterbi.py`

 If you are using the command line, run the commands: 'python part3_viterbi.py'